What is a binary option?

 The expiration dates of a bet vary from minutes to weeks, it depends on the trader.

-As you see, this is a speculative genre - you only speculate on the price movements, but don't actually own anything.
+As you see, this is a speculative game - you only speculate on the price movements, but don't actually own anything.
 Trading is not that easy so that it can be narrowed down to a simple question of whether an asset will be over or above a certain price at a certain time.

-Availability in the US, and EU
+Availability in the US and EU

-In the United States, trading binary options is legal and are regulated by the Commodity Futures Trading Commission (CFTC).
-Whereas in the European Union, it is outright banned by either local regulators (like the Financial Conduct Authority) or the European Securities and Market Authority (ESMA).
+In the European Union, it is outright banned by either local regulators (like the UK's Financial Conduct Authority) or the European Securities and Market Authority (ESMA).

 Regulatory body: the Commodity Futures Trading Commission (CFTC)